 The Areas of the Uprising of the Tocharian, Albanian, Thracian, Phrygian Languages.

-They consider the Tocharian area to be in the region of the rivers flowing in the Baltic Sea also on the warrant of the "salmon argument".
-This fish spawns in the basin of the rivers of the Baltic Sea.
-The word related to the Germanic, Baltic and Slavic words which means “salmon” is present in Tocharian but it is absent in the other Indo-European languages.
+The conclusion about the Tocharian area "in the region of rivers flowing into the Baltic Sea" is made on the basis of the salmon argument, which is well-known among linguists.
+"Salmon is a fish that spawns in the river of the Baltic basin.
+The words related to the Germanic, Baltic and Slavic words which means “salmon” are present in Tocharian but it is absent in the other Indo-European languages.
 There is a vacant area on the map between the Berezina and Dnepr Rivers close to the rivers of the Baltic basin that matches to all the requirements.
 The Tocharian habitat can be placed only here.
-According to the calculation, the number of mutual words in Tocharian and Greek is 146, and in Tocharian and Germanic – 145, in Tocharian and Baltic – 121, in Tocharian and Indic – 118.
-The number of mutual words in Tocharian and other Indo-European languages is considerably less.
-These results confirm the location of the Tocharian area between Baltic, Greek and Indic areas and near to the Germanic area.
+According to the calculation, the number of common words in Tocharian and Greek is 146, and in Tocharian and Germanic – 145, in Tocharian and Baltic – 121, in Tocharian and Indo-Aryan – 118.
+The number of common words in Tocharian and other Indo-European languages is considerably less, for example the Slavic languages have only 87 words related to Tocharian, but, as we can see, the Slavs were not neighbors of the Tocharians.
+The languages of the neighbors – the Balts, Indo-Aryans, and Greeks really have the most common words with Tocharian.
+True, Germanic languages have also a lot of common words with Tocharian, they should have been a little less.
+The explanation for this fact may be that the majority of etymological dictionaries were compiled by German scientists, and of course, they gave more examples from Germanic languages.

-At right: The map of the Indo-European habitats located according the graphical model of relationships
+Right: The map of the Indo-European habitats located according the graphical model.

 And now about the Albanian language.
 Authorities have different opinions about its origin.
 The reason of this is the significant impact of foreign languages, particularly affected Albanian vocabulary (ZHUGRA A.V., SYTOV A.P.
 1990: 64).
 As Agnia Desnitsky indicated, some scientists believe that Albanian is a direct continuation of the Thracian language others think that it is offspring of Illyrian.
 She herself supported the Illyrian hypothesis (DESNITSKAYA A.V.1966: 4), although supposed that this problem will be never solved by linguists completely.
 (DESNITSKAJA A.V.
 1984: 727).
 The phonetic correspondences between the individual Illyrian lexemes and the words of the modern Albanian language "or have (because of the scarcity of material) too general character.., or do can be hardly uniquely determined".
 (ZHUGRA A.V., SYTOV A.P., 1990: 68).

 Thus, according to lexical and statistical data, it is impossible to localize the primary area of formation of the Albanian language, since there is no one of areas on the entire Indo-European territory, the position of which could be determined taking into account all the links of the Albanian language with others.
 For example, if this area would be near the areas of Greek and Italic languages, then the Albanian language had to have much more common words with Armenian, but they are few.
 Nevertheless, these data can be used.
 We will refer to them more than once.
 First we pay attention that the Albanian language has much more common words with the Iranian language, than with Indo-Aryan.
 This can mean that the area of arising of the Albanian language was lying closer to the Iranian area than to area of the Indo-Aryan language.
 In this case, it could not be located on the west and southwest of the Indo-Aryan area, but only to the east or south of the area of the Iranian language.
 The territory to the east of this area was already occupied by the Western branch of the Finnish people, just by the Veps and Mordvinic speakers.
 The “empty” area remains to the south of the Iranian one between the Desna and Seym Rivers.
 If the Proto-Albanian language was arisen in this area, it would have some common words with the Modvinic languages Erzia and Moksha, which ancestors were nearest neighbours of this land.
-Even cursory comparative analysis of the vocabulary of the Albanian, Moksha and Erzya languages gave indeed immediately results.
-Here are some examples of separate Albanian-Mordvinic matches:
+Even cursory comparative analysis of the vocabulary of the Albanian, Moksha and Erzya languages indeed gave immediately results.
+Here are some examples of Albanian-Mordovian lexical matches which often have close analogues in other neighboring languages:

 Alb. en¸ “a vessel” – Mok. en’a “a scoop”;